ishikota/PyPokerEngine/README.md

 We assume you cloned PyPokerEngine directory at `/Users/kota/dev` in following section.

 ## Create first AI
-In this section, we create AI which always delare FOLD action.
+In this section, we create AI which always declare FOLD action.
 To create poker AI, what we do is following

 1. Create PokerPlayer class which is subclass of [`PypokerEngine.players.BasePokerPlayer`](https://github.com/ishikota/PyPokerEngine/blob/master/pypokerengine/players/base_poker_player.py).